lmdu/pyfastx/docs/source/usage.rst

 Sort identifiers
 ----------------

-Sort identifiers by id, name, or length for iteration
+Sort identifiers by sequence id, name, or length for iteration

 New in ``pyfastx`` 0.5.0